section-engineering-education/engineering-education/content/articles/react-query-data-fetching-and-server-state-management/index.md

 To briefly explain the above code:

-- `createPost` is a function that makes HTTP POST request using `axios` library.
+- `createPost` is a function that makes HTTP POST request using `axios` library to our third party API.
 - The `useMutation()` hook returns `isLoading`, `isError`, `error`, and `mutate` function that will be used to wrap the values when making requests.
 It takes the `createPost` as an argument along with an option `{retry:3}` object.
 This comes in handy when prefetching queries after mutations and ensuring optimistic updates.
+Prefetching allows us to perform fetch operations to the data before it is needed.
+The cool thing about optimistic updates is that we have an option to rollback our updates if anything wrong happens.
-- `useState()` hook is used to create and update the `title`, and description state in our input elements.
+- `useState()` hook is used to create and update the `title`, and `description` state in our input elements.
 - Below the create post functionality, we use the `isLoading` and `isError` to handle the mutation state accordingly.
+We can use `isLoading` to indicate that something is being posted to the server in an asynchronous manner.
+The `isErro`r and `error` will give us information in case of an error.

-The display to fetch and post data should look like:
+The above code with the fetch and post functionalities should look like:

 ![data fetch](/engineering-education/react-query-data-fetching-and-server-state-management/img-demo1.png)